 Peggy Riese: “The corona vaccines were meant to protect against severe disease.
 And that is what they do”

-Dr. Peggy Riese is a scientist in the Department of Vaccinology and Applied Microbiology at the Helmholtz Centre for Infection Research (HZI) in Braunschweig.
-She conducts research on the specifics of the immune system in interaction with vaccines.
+Dr Peggy Riese is a scientist in the Department of Vaccinology and Applied Microbiology at the Helmholtz Centre for Infection Research (HZI) in Braunschweig, Germany.
+Her research focuses on the special features of the immune system in its interaction with vaccines.
 In this interview, she talks about current developments in SARS-CoV-2 vaccine research.

-The mRNA vaccines are currently considered the gold standard among corona vaccines.
-A protein vaccine has recently been approved.
+The mRNA vaccines are currently considered the gold standard among Corona vaccines.
+Since the beginning of the year, a protein vaccine has been in use, which some people who were sceptical about mRNA technology have been waiting for.
 How does it work, and how should it be viewed in terms of its effectiveness?

 Protein vaccines belong to the classic types of vaccine, like those we are familiar with from flu vaccines, for example.
 The new protein vaccine Nuvaxovid contains the spike protein of SARS-CoV-2 and an additional immune modulator promoting the activation of the immune response.
 The results of the clinical trials are quite promising: They show that vaccinated people are very well protected against developing a severe course of the disease.
-Unfortunately, much like its mRNA counterparts, this vaccine does not protect against infection.
+Unfortunately, the initial expectations of significantly increasing the vaccination rate with a traditional vaccine have not been fulfilled.
+This may be due, among other things, to the fact that this vaccine has not yet been adapted to the currently circulating Omicron variant.
+However, much like its mRNA counterparts, this vaccine does not protect against infection.
 Only time will tell whether or not the immune response will last over an extended period of time.

 Do we already know more about this for the mRNA vaccines?